Jewish baseball writing has a reflex whenever a gifted left-handed pitcher appears. Sooner or later, Sandy Koufax enters the sentence.

 The Yankees move confirmed his market value

-That is the line that matters most in the current version of the profile.
+That is the line that matters most in this version of the profile.
 Fried did not leave Atlanta as a sentimental hometown favorite drifting into his thirties.
 He arrived in New York and immediately justified ace-level expectations in the sport's most demanding media market.

 The 2025 season also sharpened the core truth of his style.
 Fried is not memorable because he overwhelms hitters with theatrical force on every pitch.
 He is memorable because he keeps forcing them to hit from slightly worse positions than they expect, inning after inning, until the outing belongs to him.